kaerus/chatty/README.md

 Chatty
 ======

-Chatty is an experimental chat server and client using socket.io and ArangoDB.
+Chatty is a chat server and client application.
 ![Screenshot from client](http://www.kaerus.com/images/chatty.png)

-It consist of a node.js server (with an arangodb backend) and a html5/javascript client.
+It consist of a node.js server with an ArangoDB backend and a html5/javascript client.
 __________________________________________________________________________________________
 Install
 -------